-Therefore the desired length is 15 -- and of course, today's date is the fifteenth.
+Therefore the missing base is 23 -- and of course, today's date is the 23rd.

 This is what I wrote last year about today's lesson: